Unifying Statistical and Mathematical Modeling Through a Causal Inference Lens: Case Study

 For $g$, it is assumed that the dose given was exactly as prescribed.
 However, there may be manufacturing uncertainty or non-compliance.
 The previous model could easily incorporate either by having $\theta_0$ be specified as a range instead.
 For choices of $\theta_1$, this information came from a study on male individuals from South Korea with a systolic blood pressure below 150.
 However, this differs from the context $S=1$ (e.g., United States, systolic blood pressure above 140, not restricted by gender).
 A potentially important difference between contexts is body weight distribution since body weight is important for effective concentrations of amlodipine \cite{heoQuantitativeModelBlood2016}.
 Specifically, the mean body weight was approximately 68 kg in the South Korean data while it was 84 kg in the NHANES data.
 To address this difference between contexts, either the model for the effective concentration function could be extended to incorporate body weight, or one could use generalizability methods from statistical modeling to generalize the effective concentration data to the body weight distribution of the United States data \cite{westreichTransportabilityTrialResults2017}.

 For $h$, the choice $\lambda_0 := 0$ seems reasonable but that choice means that $\bar{\mu}_0 = 0$ regardless of all other parameters.
 Given that systolic blood pressures have some fluctuation, a range of values centered around zero for $\lambda_0$ may be better motivated.
 Like the effective concentration model, the ranges for $\lambda_1$ and $\lambda_2$ were based on data from individuals from South Korea with a systolic blood pressure less than 150.
 If the effectiveness of amlodipine, as defined by these parameters, varies substantially by baseline systolic blood pressure or body weight, then these ranges are suspect.
 Finally, the choice of $\lambda_3 := 0$ also may seem reasonable, but side-effects of amlodipine (e.g., nausea, fatigue, dizziness) may alter other behaviors.
-Therefore, exploring how results change when this parameter is non-zero could be beneficial.
+Therefore, exploring deviations from zero could be beneficial.
 Finally, note that $\bar{y}$ can return negative values but systolic blood pressure is non-negative.
 Choosing another function for $\bar{y}$ that has a non-negative image may be preferred, otherwise care needs to be applied to ensure that the choices of $\lambda$ ensure non-negative outputs.

 Altogether, this example illustrates how the identification framework can be used to evaluate models.
 Here, several issues with the pharmacodynamic model arose in specification of the scientific question, choice of the model structures, and the range of parameter values. the proposed framework also suggest how each issue could be remedied.